 How to Use Video Content to Generate Leads and Drive Sales

 You can blend a Rubik’s Cube.
-Seriously, you can put a Rubik’s Cube in a Blendtec blender, and it’ll shred the toy to pieces of sharp confetti.
+Seriously, you can put a Rubik’s cube in a Blendtec blender, and it’ll shred the toy to pieces of sharp confetti.
 Same with golf balls, glow sticks, and iPhones.
 I wouldn’t recommend putting any of those in your next smoothie, but I would recommend watching Blendtec’s “Will It Blend?”
 YouTube series, which shows that any brand, no matter how sexy the product, can use video to drive sales.

 The series, which debuted over a decade ago, was one of the first majorly successful examples of video content marketing.
-Clips helped drive sales of the blender up 500 percent in 2008 without any overt calls-to-action.
+Clips helped drive sales of the blender up 500 percent in 2008 without any over calls-to-action.

-The takeaway was clear: Video could be so much more than just a tool for flashy commercials and basic brand awareness.
+The takeaway was clear.
+Video could be so much more than just a tool for flashy commercials and basic brand awareness.
 Media and marketing experts have been anointing video as the trend of the year for over a decade.
 The key to turning that prediction into a reality is if brands can figure out how to make video work throughout the entire marketing funnel.

 How video content can help drive leads